celery/pytest-celery/docs/getting-started/examples/myworker.rst

         yield cluster
         cluster.teardown()

-And all that's left is the test itself, which is a simple ping test for each worker node in the cluster.
+And all that's left is the test itself, which is a simple :func:`ping <pytest_celery.vendors.worker.tasks.ping>` test for each worker node in the cluster.

 .. code-block:: python